-15.61 Techniques dependent on a firm's risk analysis/policy could range from random, after the event, monitoring to checking receivables in any form of securitisation transaction to seek to determine if they are legitimate.
+15.63 Techniques dependent on a firm's risk analysis/policy could range from random, after the event, monitoring to checking receivables in any form of securitisation transaction to seek to determine if they are legitimate.

+15.64 Creating automated transaction monitoring rules for documentary trade transactions may be difficult due to the abundance of paper documents and the fact that neither the importer nor exporter may have a bank account with the relevant firm.
+Firms should thus ensure that documentary trade transactions are subject to trade based due diligence checks by appropriately experienced staff to identify red flags and manage them accordingly.

-15.62 In the automatic monitoring of transactions the drivers that flag ‘unusual transactions’ tend to be built around:
+15.65 For open account trading, the drivers of automatic monitoring of transactions that flag ‘unusual transactions’ tend to be built around:

 payment values